huakaibubai1991/huakaibubai1991.github.io/_pages/about.md

 </html>

  <p style="font-size: 24px; font-weight: bold;">News</p>

-- [2022.01] I am happy to be awarded Meitu Data Intelligence Department Annual Star (Top5%)
+- [2022.01] I am happy to be awarded Meitu Data Intelligence Department Annual Star.
+(Top5%)
-- [2018.06] I am excited to be awarded Nankai University Graduate Scholarship
+- [2018.06] I am excited to be awarded Nankai University Graduate Scholarship.
+- [2017.09] Our team won the special prize and the national second prize in the National Risk Control and Management Capacity Challenge Competition for Chinese Universities!